bratudragos/ResultsCxChallenge/README.md

 useState and useEffect hooks used to handle state and changes.

 ### Backend

+Start the backend by running 'npm run server' in the 'cat-app' folder.

 Express + node + JsonDB

 Structured in server, router, controller.